-10-second period and shall be defined as the Pre-Test Baseline Building Pressure.
+- 3.3.2.1.4.4.2.1.
+With the Air-Moving Fan turned off and sealed, the pressure difference across the enclosure shall be recorded using the Manometer, with the outside as the reference.
+The measurement shall represent the average value over at least a 10-second period and shall be defined as the Pre-Test Baseline Building Unit Pressure. - 3.3.2.2.4.4.2.2.

-3.4.2.2.
 The Air-Moving Fan shall be unsealed, turned on, and adjusted to create at least five induced enclosure pressure differences at approximately equally-spaced pressure stations between 10 Pa (0.04 in.
 H2O) and either 60 Pa (0.24 in.
 H2O) or the highest achievable pressure difference up to 60 Pa.
-The induced enclosure pressure difference is defined as the measured enclosure pressure at the pressure station, with reference to the exterior, minus the Pre-Test Baseline Building Pressure.
-If a manometer is used that has automatic baseline adjustments9 then the Pre-Test Baseline Building Pressure shall not be subtracted from the adjusted value.
+The induced enclosure pressure difference is defined as the measured enclosure pressure at the pressure station, with reference to the exterior, minus the Pre-Test Baseline BuildingDwelling Unit Pressure.
+If a manometer is used that has automatic baseline adjustments then the Pre-Test Baseline BuildingDwelling Unit Pressure shall not be subtracted from the adjusted value.
 The induced enclosure pressure difference is positive for pressurization and negative for depressurization.
-An indication of whether the Air-Moving Fan pressurized or depressurized the dwelling unit shall be recorded.
+An indication of whether the Air-Moving Fan pressurized or depressurized the dwelling unit be recorded.